noelpapali/Conversational_AI_Chatbot/README.md

 - **Real Estate & Finance:** Smart advisors for clients
 - **Business Intelligence:** It can help with interpreting data and giving overview of dashboards

-This project was a rewarding experience in combining **data engineering, AI models, and user interface design** to solve a real-world problem at scale.